 On periods and pregnancy:

-Many of the transgender women we spoke to said they never felt much dysphoria around menstruation itself, but did start feeling dysphoric when they connected periods with pregnancy.
+Many of the transgender women we spoke to said they never felt much dysphoria around menstruation itself, but did start feeling period dysphoria when they connected periods with pregnancy.

 “It’s very confusing to feel the urge to have a child when you can’t,” says Mia, author of Yes, You Are Trans Enough.
 Some of the women pointed out that this is also true for cisgender women who struggle with fertility — yet, their inability to menstruate and to conceive a child doesn’t negate their womanhood.